 However, also consider serving it over a heaping bowl of rice noodles.
 This way can be enjoyed as either a hot or cold dish.
 Both are yummy!

-- 1 tbsp garlic glove, minced (about 2 cloves)
+- 1 tablespoon garlic glove, minced (about 2 cloves)

 - 1 cup chopped slices of red pepper

-- 1/5 lbs boneless pork chops, sliced thin and chopped into cubes OR boneless, skinless chicken thighs, chopped into cubes
+- 1/2 – 1 lb boneless pork chops, sliced thin and chopped into cubes OR boneless, skinless chicken thighs, chopped into cubes

 - 4 teaspoons Thai red curry paste

 - 4 tablespoons creamy peanut butter

 - 1 tablespoon soy sauce